Palats/mapshot/README.md

 Steam version of Factorio is not supported for now - see https://github.com/Palats/mapshot/issues/21 for more details.
 If you have only a Steam version, you can still get a standalone version on factorio.com by linking your Steam account.

+> [!WARNING]
-Headless version of Factorio is not supported at all - it lacks the ability to render any image.
+> Headless version of Factorio is not supported as it lacks the ability to render any image.
+> Most common symptom is Factorio failing with `Option ‘disable-audio’ does not exist`.

 ### Parameters